kvong/ProgrammingChallenges/AlgorithmicThinking/3.DynamicProgramming/README.md

 ## Top-down vs bottom-up
 In steps 1-3 we discussed how to develop a recursive solution and optimize it.
 Memoization is what's known as a top-down approach.
 Imagine a binary tree representing our function calls.
 To get the root solution, we divide the problem into subproblems.
 It is not until we drill down to the finest subproblem ( the base case ) that we return i.e. move back up the tree.
 Doing so, we essentially traversed the recursion tree top-down and back up again to get to the root solution.

+The top-down approach will optimize our code well enough to achieve linear time but there's another way to achieve the same result (perhaps even faster depending on machine code optimization).
+Rather than top-down, dynamic programming uses a bottom-up approach.
+This means that instead of asking how can we arive at an answer, we'll be asking how we can build this answer.
+To do this, we'll use a loop to build out our solution instead of recursive calls.

 ### 4. Dynamic Progamming
-The top-down approach will optimize our code well enough to achieve linear time but there's another way to achieve the same result.
-Rather than top-down, dynamic programming uses a bottom-up approach.
-This means that instead of asking how can we arive at an answer, we be asking how we can build this answer.
-To do this, we'll use a loop to build out our solution.

-Observe that when implement the recursive solution, we are essentrially drilling down to the base case.
-Thus, if we can any of our problem down into a base case, can we not also build up the base case to arrive at our problem?
+Observe that when we implement the recursive solution, we are essentrially drilling down to the base case.
+Thus, if we can drill any of our problem down into a base case, can we not also build up from the base case to arrive at the same solution?

 The thoughts behind dynamic programming is the following:
 1. Start with the base case.
 2. Build off the base case.
 Because the base case is used to prove all subsequent cases we can conclude that all the subsequent cases will be correct.
 This idea is similar to the unraveling of the recursion tree after all the subproblems has been solved.
 3. With the proven subsequent base cases, we can use our new base cases to go further until we reach the solution we are looking for.

 Unlike the recursive solution, where we lookup our previous solutions, the dynamic programming solutions utilizes a look-back approach.
 This look-back is to get our newly proven base case.
+Similarly to the memoization lookup, this lookback is also a constant time lookup.